Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Conclusion

-A foodstuff and beverages trading licence at Dubai South Business Hub Free Zone gives entrepreneurs 100% ownership, access to world-class logistics infrastructure, and a compliant platform to trade across the GCC and beyond under activity code 4721.98.
+A foodstuff and beverages trading license at Dubai South Business Hub Free Zone gives entrepreneurs 100% ownership, access to world-class logistics infrastructure, and a compliant platform to trade across the GCC and beyond under activity code 4721.98.
 The combination of a straightforward setup process, a supportive regulatory environment, and strong underlying market demand makes this one of the most compelling opportunities available to food and beverages traders looking to establish or expand their presence in the region.

 Get in touch with our business setup specialists today to receive a tailored cost breakdown and start your foodstuff and beverages trading company in Dubai.